ray-project/ray/doc/source/ray-observability/getting-started.rst

     <div style="position: relative; height: 0; overflow: hidden; max-width: 100%; height: auto;">
         <iframe width="560" height="315" src="https://www.youtube.com/embed/eqXfwM641a4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
     </div>

-The initial page presents your general Serve configurations, a list of the Serve applications, and, if you have :ref:`Grafana and Prometheus <observability-visualization-setup>` configured, some high-level metrics of your Serve applications.
-Click the name of a Serve application to go to the Serve Application Detail page.

 See your general Serve configurations, a list of the Serve applications, and, if you configured :ref:`Grafana and Prometheus <observability-configure-manage-dashboard>`, high-level metrics of your Serve applications.
 Click the name of a Serve application to go to the Serve Application Detail page.